This may be for you if

 Qualifications and professional training ›

-Neurofeedback alongside psychotherapy (optional)
+Neurofeedback alongside psychotherapy

-This may be particularly useful when sleep difficulties, overwhelm, high reactivity, or difficulty settling are making daily life — and psychotherapy itself — harder to manage.
+This may be useful when sleep difficulties, overwhelm, high reactivity, or difficulty settling are making daily life — and psychotherapy itself — harder to manage.

 We review neurofeedback at agreed points, adjusting according to sleep, arousal, and overall stability.